-rcl is an integer variable or integer array element.
+rcl is an integer expression.
 It is assigned the value of the record length of the file connected for direct access.
 The length is measured in characters for files consisting of formatted records and in bytes for files consisting of unformatted records.